Services

 • Back up your information regularly to an external storage device, such as a hard disk;

-• Analyze the content of your messengers and set up a process to regularly back up and delete the content;
+• Analyze the content of your messaging or texting apps and set up a process to regularly back up and delete the content;

-• Remove from your phone or messenger contact information of people you believe may put you or them in danger;
+• Remove from your phone or messaging app the contact details of people you believe may put you or them in danger;

 • Regularly review the content of all your accounts, especially email and social media.
 Think about what information could put you or others at risk;

-• Your social media profiles share a lot of information about who you are communicating with through your followers and friend lists.
+• Your social media profiles share a lot of information about who you are communicating based on followers, friends, likes and comments.
 Review your friends and followers on social media and remove anyone you think is putting you or others at risk;

 • Make it harder to access your accounts by logging out and regularly clearing your browsing history;

-• Limit the number of messengers and email programs on your phone or computer.
+• Limit the number of messaging apps and email programs on your phone or computer.

 What to do if you are detained or arrested by Ukrainian police